nanguoshun/English_EveryDay/Day2-Introduction-Actual Story.md

 You need to project your voice so that everyone can hear you.

-I tried hard to project a positive imag at the job interview.
+I tried hard to project a positive image at the job interview.

 **to leave or make an impression (on someone)**